Licenses & Fees

 Mandatory paperwork for applicants under the age of 18 is the following:

 - Original or certified copy of the birth certificate

-Recreational fishing and hunting licenses may be purchased by phone toll-free at
+Recreational fishing and hunting licenses may be purchased online at

 Who Needs a License